mvysny/mvysny.github.io/_posts/2020-6-26-Vaadin-troubleshooting.md

 ## What to verify server-side

+To remove the possibility of random issues caused by corrupted `node_modules` or inproper javascript package versions in `package.json` and `package-lock.json`/`pnpm-lock.yaml`, it's always good to start the bug hunting with the **Vaadin Dance**.

+### The Vaadin Dance

 Sometimes Vaadin will fail to update `package.yaml` and `package-lock.yaml` with new versions of npm modules (especially after a Vaadin version update), or sometimes the `node_modules` becomes corrupted, or `package.yaml` will list